Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 All activities required for site maintenance are complete.

-The latest docs-csm RPM has been installed on the master nodes.
-See [Update CSM Product Stream](../../update_product_stream/index.md) for information in installing the latest docs-csm documentation RPM.
+The latest `docs-csm` RPM has been installed on the master nodes.
+See [Update CSM Product Stream](../../update_product_stream/index.md) for more information.

 1. Run `ncn_add_pre-req.py` to adjust the network.